 You invest hours of hard work, valuable resources and manpower to develop a credible web presence.
 What if something goes wrong in your internal setup, and all your data vanishes in a mini-second?
 Heartbreaking right?
 The reason why most businesses around the world have established web archiving for their websites.

-in case something goes wrong, you have a backup plan with all your data safe.
+Thus, you can say that archiving is the method in which you save your important data, in another setup, so in case something goes wrong, you have a backup plan with all your data safe.

-of web archiving, followed by the advantages of web archiving as a
+Let me take you through the different types of web archiving, followed by the advantages of web archiving as a whole.

 1- Client Side Web Archiving

 It’s not wrong to conclude that this is the most popular web archiving method out there.
 With its extraordinary advantages like remote functioning, easy adaptability, with minimum resources like an open web, with freely available data, you can archive your website using this method.

 Get the latest news, resources and tips to help you and your small business succeed.

 In fact, the national archive uses this method to archive documents for the UK Government, like websites, images, and other documents.
 In this method, to access data, you start from the SEED or URL link and keep archiving until you reach the boundary of domain operations.

 For transaction-based web archiving, you not only need a website, but also a respective web server.
 This is what makes it slightly unpopular in comparison to its counterparts, because there is a mandatory requirement to take permission from the server owner, which is not only time consuming, but also there is no guarantee of a positive response.

 However, this doesn’t neutralize the advantages that are: Sites with multiple external users, data can be saved and the portions that are viewed or saved only get stored.
 This is the best for the internal activities of corporate, as there is no or minimal wastage of data.